17 Sep 2025

 A UTR merely indicates that an individual is registered for self-assessment.
 It does not necessarily follow that they are genuinely self-employed.
 It will be the terms of the engagement that dictate this.
 During the verification process, it is likely that no further consideration is given to a worker’s employment status other than the presence of a UTR.

-This can leave contractors open to challenge from HMRC, who in some circumstances could determine the worker should have been treated as an employee.
+This can leave contractors open to challenge from HMRC.
+In some circumstances, HMRC could determine the worker should have been treated as an employee.
 HMRC can then look to recover the unpaid tax and national insurance (NI) that should have been deducted to payments from the subcontractor.
-This will include employer’s NI (at 13.8%), and the whole liability will rest with the contractor.
+This will include employer’s NI (at 15%) and the whole liability will rest with the contractor.

 Currently, the best way to check the employment status of a subcontractor is to use the HMRC check employment status for tax (CEST) tool.
-This uses a series of questions to determine whether a worker is employed or self-employed for tax purposes and provides a saveable determination that should be kept on record.
+This uses a series of questions to determine whether a worker is employed or self-employed for tax purposes.
+It also provides a saveable determination that should be kept on record.

-The rules that need to be considered are the off-payroll working rules, an extension to the IR35 rules, which came into effect in April 2021.
-These take precedence over the CIS rules.
+The rules that need to be considered are the off-payroll working rules, an extension to the IR35 rules.
+This came into effect in April 2021 and take precedence over the CIS rules.

 The IR35 regulations were introduced to prevent individuals from avoiding paying taxes by using limited companies to disguise their employment status.
 The rules apply to contractors and subcontractors who provide services to clients through an intermediary, such as a limited company.